MicroFlow: An Efficient Rust-Based Inference Engine for TinyML: Introduction

 One of the major challenges when it comes to developing applications for embedded devices is their limited computational power.
 Traditional ML models and inference engines are often not suitable for IoT applications, since they require a significant amount of computing and storage resources.
 TinyML solutions instead run on MCUs with limited memory and processing capabilities, but this limits the deployment of complex NN architectures.
 Therefore, both inference engines and NN models need to be optimized to run on resource-constrained hardware.
 The lack of standardization in the TinyML ecosystem can pose further challenges for developers.
 With the wide range of hardware platforms available, it can be difficult to ensure compatibility and interoperability between different components.

 Some popular TinyML frameworks already exist, such as TensorFlow Lite for Microcontrollers~(TFLM) and others~\cite{MLSYS2021_d2ddea18,dutta2021tinyml}.
 However, although these engines are widely used and well developed, they share some criticalities.
 In particular, despite their optimizations, most of them require a significant amount of memory to run, which can be a challenge for small embedded devices.
-Moreover, they are mostly available for 32-bit MCU and, in some cases, for specific architectures~\cite{Arm2024} or as proprietary software~\cite{Plumerai2024}, which can lead to compatibility and interoperability issues.
+Moreover, they are mostly available for 32-bit MCU and, in some cases, for specific architectures (e.g. Arm) or as proprietary software, which can lead to compatibility and interoperability issues.
 Lastly, but perhaps more importantly, is the fact that they are typically written in C and C++.
 Although these languages are the standard for embedded software, they are generally considered memory unsafe~\cite{WhiteHouse2024}.
 This is a problem for TinyML applications in critical environments, where memory-related bugs and vulnerabilities are not acceptable.

+Important but still unsolved research questions in this domain include understanding how to implement efficient TinyML applications for highly constrained embedded systems, investigating open-source solutions for both high- and low-end MCU architectures, and, most importantly, determining how to achieve memory-safe implementations.
 To address these challenges and overcome the current limitations, this paper presents \emph{MicroFlow}, a new lightweight and inherently safe TinyML inference engine written in Rust, which is particularly designed for robustness and efficiency.
 To achieve these goals, state-of-the-art approaches combined with newly proposed techniques have been used.
 In particular, MicroFlow introduces three major contributions: \begin{itemize}

 \item {\bf Rust compiler for TinyML} -- MicroFlow has been developed using the Rust programming language, which provides inherent memory safety through its language features and guarantees.
 This means that MicroFlow is designed to prevent common memory-related errors such as null pointer dereferences, buffer overflows, and data races.
 By leveraging the power of Rust, MicroFlow is able to achieve a higher level of reliability and security in its memory management compared to existing C/C++ solutions.